 Maryland Weather: Rain returns by mid-week

-Tonight, clear skies will prevail throughout the area, with low temperatures dipping into the mid-30s for most locales.
+*COASTAL FLOOD WARNING* remains in effect for Anne Arundel Co. where tides 2 ft. above normal are expected through Wednesday.

-Tuesday is expected to bring about a shift with more clouds rolling in, yet maintaining relatively mild temperatures in the mid-50s.
+We are waking up to mostly clear skies and temperatures in the 30s and 40s.
+After some brief morning sunshine, the clouds will move in pretty quickly and take over with highs topping out in the low 50s.

-By Tuesday night, the impending storm system draws nearer, raising the likelihood of showers come Wednesday.
+By tonight, the impending storm system draws nearer, raising the likelihood of showers come Wednesday.
 However, all attention is focused on Thursday for the Orioles' home opener, as current indications suggest wet conditions.

 A developing low-pressure system to the South is poised to usher rain back into the area Wednesday night, persisting through Thursday morning.